v47-io/architect-rs/README.md

 Architect uses Handlebars and Git to create proper projects from template repositories.

 1. Add any file to your template repository and add Handlebars expressions to it.
+2. Add an `.architect.json` configuration file with your questions
-2. Download the `architect` executable for your platform from the latest [Release](https://github.com/v47-io/architect-rs/releases).
+3. Download the `architect` executable for your platform from the latest [Release](https://github.com/v47-io/architect-rs/releases).
-3. Execute `architect <PATH-TO-REPO>` in your desired local directory, answer user-defined questions, et voila, you got a fully functional project created from a template.
+4. Execute `architect <PATH-TO-REPO>` in your desired local directory, answer user-defined questions, et voila, you got a fully functional project created from a template.

 ## License and Contributions